eggohito/origins-kombo/README.md

 <ol>
 <details>
-<summary><b>Adding a "simple" spell</b></summary>
+<summary><b>Adding a "simple" kombo</b></summary>
-To add a spell, we must first get the data of the player in their storage entry added by PlayerDB.
+To add a "simple" kombo, we must first get the data of the player in their storage entry added by PlayerDB.
 <br>
 <br>